 5. Little Havana

-Little Havana is often considered the center of social, cultural and political activity in Miami.
-The Calle Ocho Festival, Cultural Fridays, and the Three Kings Parade have been televised and are known world wide.
+Little Havana is often considered the center of social, cultural, and political activity in Miami.
+The Calle Ocho Festival, Cultural Fridays, and the Three Kings Parade have been televised and are known worldwide.
 But there are also some smaller places to visit.
-Stroll down the streets and discover your favorite cafes, cigar shops or food stands and trucks.
+Stroll down the streets and eat like a local after moving to Miami by discovering your favorite cafes and restaurant.